857b/SLFun/doc/example_SLList.md

 here `[lcell p0 ~>; lseg p1 pn ~>]` and `[lseg p0 pn ~>]`.
-When verifying implementations, this will allow us to solve the obligations about the shape of the memory without taking into account (in a first step) its content (that is the value of the selectors).
+When verifying implementations, this will allow us to solve the obligations about the shape of the memory without taking into account (in a first step) its content (that is the values of the selectors).

 Lemmas unfolds to entailment (`SLprop.imp` in our notations) between propositions in separation logic: